cvlab-kaist/C3G/README.md

 ## Training
 ### Gaussian head Training
-To training Gaussian head, you can run following command:
+For training Gaussian head, you can run following commands.

+To train Gaussian head:
 ```bash
 python -m src.main +training=gaussian_head wandb.mode=online wandb.name="wandb_name"
 ```
-For multi-view training, you can run following command:
+To train Gaussian head when multi-view available:
 ```bash
 python -m src.main +training=gaussian_head_multiview wandb.mode=online wandb.name="wandb_name"
 ```
-To train faster, you can continue from the 2-view training settings using the following command:
+To train faster Gaussian head when multi-view available, you can continue from the 2-view training settings:
 ```bash
 python -m src.main +training=gaussian_head wandb.mode=online wandb.name="wandb_name" checkpointing.load="2view_checkpoint" model.decoder.low_pass_filter=0.3
 ```
+If you do not want to log to wandb, you just set `wandb.mode=disabled`

 ### Feature head Training
-To training Feature head for LSeg, you can run the following command:
+For training Feature head, you can run following commands.
 <b>IMPORTANT:</b> When you change the model, you should change the cuda rasterizer.
 You should change the `NUM_SEMANTIC_CHANNELS` in `./submodules/diff_gaussian_rasterization_w_feature_detach/cuda_rasterizer/config.h` with each feature extractor's feature dimension. <br>
 (e.g., 512 for LSeg, 768 for DINOv2-base, 1024 for DINOv2-large, DINOv3-large, or 128 for VGGT-tracking)

+To training Feature head for various VFM models:
 ```bash
 ## for LSeg
 python -m src.main +training=feature_head_lseg wandb.mode=online wandb.name="wandb_name" model.encoder.pretrained_weights="2view_checkpoint"